keithalewis/math/uf.md

 otherwise, this becomes $\Delta_t = \sum_{s < t} \Gamma_s$.
 Note the
 strict inequality.
 A trade executed at time $t$ is not included in the position at $t$; it takes some time for a trade to settle.

+Note trading strategies do not explicitly involve cash flows and the definition of $\Delta$ above does not take those into account.
+The formula for _amount_ below is used to do that.
+Cash flows are typically paid in the native currency and currencies do not have cash flows.
+This may explain why cash flows seem to get short shrift in mathematical finance literature.

 Fix the funding currency $i_0$ and write $\Gamma_t(i_0, i) = \Gamma_t(i)$
 and $X_t(i_0, i) = X_t(i)$.